debu99/dan-doen-we-dat/README.md

 ## MYSQL Migration Scripts
 mysqldump --column-statistics=0 -h prodhost -u DANDOE_ROOT -p dandoe_se > ddwd.sql
 mysql -u root -P 3306 -h 127.0.0.1 -p dandoe_se5 < ddwd.sql

+## Adding Translations
+If a fully new translation is added through the language manager, it's first added to custom.csv.
+Only after regenerating the php arrays it's added in the respective en.php en nl.php.
+You can do this by going to https://www.dandoenwedat.com/admin/core/settings/performance, ticket the translation performance box and save.